giorgio-bendoni/various-stuff/Inflation.md

 ## Quantity theory of money
 Let's suppose that we have a very small economy which produces two goods (coffee and pen) and one service (city bus travel).
 In this economy there is only one £1 banknote and we will look at the output of the economy over one time period.
 John owns the £1 banknote and buys a coffee for £1 from Janet.
 Janet spends her £1 to buy a pen from Mark.
 Mark spend his £1 banknote to purchase a bus ticket.

-The £1 banknote has circulated 3 times in the period.
-The real output of the economy is given by the goods and services sold in the time period: 3.
+The £1 banknote has circulated 3 times in the period (3 cycles).
+The real output of the economy is given by the goods and services sold in the time period: 3 units of output.
 The price of the each good/service was £1.
 We can write that

 $$
 M \times V = P \times Y
 $$
 $$
-£1 \times 3 \: \frac{cycles}{time \:period} = £1 \times 3\: \frac{output}{time \: period}
+£1 \times 3 \: \frac{cycles}{time \:period} = £1 \times 3\: \frac{unit output}{time \: period}
 $$

 where